Checking the compliance of electrical equipment

 3. control equipment (such as switchgear, distribution, power management)

-4. Use relevant tools, equipment and techniques to carry out of the following checks and measurements:
+4. Use relevant tools, equipment and techniques to carry out all the following checks and measurements:

 1. positional accuracy